 - 1. Start Computer Setup.
-See Starting Computer Setup on page 63. - Select Main, and then select Apply Factory Defaults and Exit. - NOTE: On select products, the selections may display Restore Defaults instead of Apply Factory Defaults and Exit. - 3.
-Follow the on-screen instructions. - 4.
-To save your changes and exit, select the Save icon in the lower-right corner of the screen, and then follow the on-screen instructions.
+See Start Computer Setup on page 62. - Select Main, select Apply Factory Defaults and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.

+NOTE: On select products, the selections may display Restore Defaults instead of Apply Factory Defaults and Exit.